Economics (ECON) 247

-ECON 247 introduces you to microeconomics—the area of economics that deals with the behaviour of specific economic units (households and firms).
-Microeconomics focuses on the operation of the economy at the level of the units in which basic choices are made in the face of scarcity; it is, therefore, primarily concerned with markets and prices.
+This course introduces you to microeconomics—the area of economics that deals with the behaviour of specific economic units (households and firms).
+Microeconomics focuses on the operation of the economy at the level of the units in which basic choices are made in the face of scarcity; therefore, it is primarily concerned with markets and prices.

 - Unit 1: The Nature and Method of Economics